RAJGUPTA28/Clothing-Similarity-Search-SEMANTIC-SEARCH-/Clothing Searching/readme.md

 In this project, we use the Sentence Transformer model to encode sentences into dense vectors that capture the semantic meaning.
 The `all-MiniLM-L6-v2` model from SentenceTransformer is used for this purpose.
 It is a pre-trained language model fine-tuned on a large corpus of text data.

-## Pinecone Database

-[Pinecone](https://www.pinecone.io/) is a vector database that provides a scalable and efficient solution for similarity search.
-It allows us to store and retrieve high-dimensional vectors, making it ideal for semantic search tasks.

-## Installation

 To run this project, you need to install the required dependencies.
 - numpy